NadeemShakya/Competitive-Programming-using-JavaScript./Array Computations/Problem_1/readme.md

 ```

 * The sorting can be done in multiple ways.
 The way I'll be using is an effective way, where we'll be using a single loop. <br/>
-  If 'n' be the length of the array which we want to reverse, then we can swap the elements in the following pattern:
+  If 'n' be the length of the array which we want to reverse, then we can swap the elements in the following pattern:<br/>

-  ** Swap 'First' & 'Last' element
+  1) Swap 'First' & 'Last' element <br/>
-  *** Swap 'Second' & 'Second Last' element.
+  2) Swap 'Second' & 'Second Last' element.
 And so on...